 - Rear Danger Zone – The rear danger zone extends 10 feet behind the school bus.
-If a car or person walks into this zone, the bus driver is unlikely to see them.
+If a car or person enters this zone, the bus driver is unlikely to see them.

 Most children are brought up to respect school buses and to assume that they are safe.
 Large, yellow school buses are a familiar site for kids, and familiarity often means children feel relaxed and confident.

-How to Keep Kids Safe Around the Bus
+How To Keep Kids Safe Around School Buses

 There are several things parents can do to keep their kids as safe as possible around school buses.

 - Arrive early – If you’re rushing up to the school bus stop at the last minute, you’re less likely to be fully alert to your surroundings.
 Try to arrive at least five minutes before your regularly scheduled pick-up time.

 - Stand back – School bus safety experts say it’s best to stay back at least 10 feet from the edge of the road where the school bus will arrive.
 Since children don’t always know what “10 feet” means, parents can instruct their children to stand back at least five big steps from the road.

 - Watch for loose clothing – Make sure kids don’t have loose clothing or backpack straps dangling or hanging off their body.
 These can get caught in the bus door or handrail when entering or exiting the school bus.